Gainsborough, Lincolnshire: King Alfred, Sweyn Forkbeard and Cnut the Great

-The place-name Gainsborough first appears in the Anglo-Saxon Chronicle of 1013, as Gegnesburh and Gæignesburh.
-In the Domesday Book of 1086 it appears as Gainesburg: Gegn's fortified place.
+The place-name Gainsborough first appears in the Anglo-Saxon Chronicle of 1013 as Gegnesburh and Gæignesburh.
+In the Domesday Book of 1086, it appears as Gainesburg: Gegn's fortified place.
 It was one of the capital cities of Mercia in the Anglo-Saxon period that preceded Danish rule.
 Its choice by the Vikings as an administrative centre was influenced by its proximity to the Danish stronghold at Torksey.

-In 868 King Alfred married Ealhswith (Ealswitha), daughter of Æthelred Mucel, chief of the Gaini, whence the town gets its name.
+In 868 King Alfred married Ealhswith (Ealswitha), daughter of Æthelred Mucel, chief of the Gaini, who lived upon the banks of the River Trent, whence the town gets its name.

-Historically, Gainsborough is the "capital that never was."
+Historically, Gainsborough is the "capital that never was".
 Towards the end of July 1013, the Dane Sweyn Forkbeard and his son and heir Cnut (Canute) arrived in Gainsborough with an army of conquest.
-Sweyn defeated the Anglo-Saxon opposition and King Ethelred fled the country.
+Sweyn defeated the English opposition, and King Ethelred fled the country.
 Sweyn was declared King of England and returned to Gainsborough.
 Sweyn and Cnut took up high office at the Gainsborough Castle on the site of the present-day Old Hall, while his army occupied the camp at Thonock (now known as Castle Hills).
 However, Sweyn died, or perhaps was killed five weeks later in Gainsborough.
 His son Cnut established a base elsewhere.
 So Gainsborough was named as capital of England and of Denmark for five weeks in the year 1013.

 Cnut may have performed his unsuccessful attempt to turn the tide back in the River Trent at Gainsborough.
-Historians believe he may have been demonstrating on the aegir, a tidal bore.
+Historians believe he may have been demonstrating on the Trent Aegir, a tidal bore.
 He and his supporters may have known Gainsborough was the furthest reach of the aegir, and ideal for his demonstration.
 However, the story was only written down a century later by Henry of Huntingdon, who gives no location, and it may have been a myth or a fable.

 Medieval Gainsborough

-The Domesday Book (1086) records that Gainsborough was exclusively a community of farmers, villeins and sokemen, tenants of Geoffrey de Guerche.
+The Domesday Book (1086) records that Gainsborough was a community of farmers, villeins and sokemen, tenants of Geoffrey de Guerche.

 The Lindsey Survey of 1115–1118 records that Gainsborough was held by Nigel d'Aubigny, the forebear of the Mowbray family, whose interest in Gainsborough continued until at least the end of the 14th century.

 A weekly market was granted by King John in 1204.